kevoree-modeling/framework/README.md

 Once all necessary callbacks have injected, you can end the KDefer by giving the final KCallback that will be called once all results are ready:

-Here is the exemple in Java:
+Here is the example in Java:

 ```java
 myDefer.then(new KCallback<KObject[]>{